BotsiTeam/BotsiSDK-Android/README.md

 **Parameters:**
 - `context`: The Android application context.
 Should be application context to avoid memory leaks.
 - `apiKey`: The API key for authenticating with Botsi services.
 Obtained from Botsi dashboard.
+- `customerUserId`: Optional user identifier to activate the SDK with.
+If null, an anonymous user will be created.
 - `clearCache`: Whether to clear any cached data during activation.
 Set to true to force fresh data retrieval.
 - `successCallback`: Optional callback invoked when activation succeeds, providing the current user profile.
 Called on the main thread.
 - `errorCallback`: Optional callback invoked when activation fails, providing the error details.
 Called on the main thread.